ephieo/journal_capstone_FE/README.md

 - `npm i` or `npm install`
 - `npm run start` or `npm start`

+### Note :

+- The quotes work by being saved into local storage to test teh removal of quotes after a certain time change the setTimer time in Footer.js to a shorter time period to see the removal of those cookies.
+  - How to access the saved data in localstorage ?
+    - inspect -> application -> storage -> Local Storage

 ### How to run Tests :

 #### Make sure dependencies are installed